 In 1551, the Spanish Inquisition was in full swing.
 Mandated by the Spanish crown, those deemed heretical to Catholic orthodoxy (Jews, Muslims, and a plethora of other peoples) were subject to forced conversion, torture, and even death.

-Fast forward nearly a century later, and a woman named Emme Toplace was interred quickly while her husband was away.
-When the bereaved visited her grave, he allegedly heard a child’s cry and ordered her disinterred.
+Fast-forward nearly a century later, and a woman named Emme Toplace died of convulsions was interred quickly while her husband was away.
+When the bereaved visited her grave roughly three days later, he allegedly heard a child’s cry and ordered her disinterred.
 When her coffin was opened, it was discovered that she had given birth to a baby boy.

 He lived and was named Fils de la Terre which means “Son of the Earth.”
 Emme’s parish register entry reads: “April ye 20, 1650, was buried Emme, the wife of Thomas Toplace, who was found delivered of a child after she had lain two hours in the grave.”

-True coffin births are very rare, with similar phenomena getting lumped in with them.
-Rumors of Laci Peterson and a coffin birth floated around after her fetus was discovered, but investigators do not believe that was the case, as markings on the two bodies and the state of Peterson’s cervix are inconsistent with the signs of canal birth.
+True coffin births are very rare, and similar phenomena often get lumped in with them.
+For example, rumors surfaced that Laci Peterson, a young woman who was murdered by her husband in 2002, had a coffin birth floated around after her fetus was discovered, but investigators do not believe that was the case, as markings on the two bodies and the state of Peterson’s cervix are inconsistent with the signs of canal birth.

 While always highly unusual, coffin births are even rarer in the modern world due to embalming practices and cremation.
 With greater medical knowledge, and greater medical interference after death, coffin births do not occur often.